SonGorLick/GiveawayJoiner/README.md

 To build own binaries:

-1. Install Node.js (from your distro repositories or from Node.js official site)
+1. Download and install Node.js
 2. Download GiveawayJoiner sources
 3. Open terminal in sources directory and run this commands:
   >npm install electron@2